how can ask big questions achieve the greatest mission impact?

 7. Created a detailed implementation plan that outlined who would do what, by when

 Ask Big Questions and Wellspring Consulting defined the programs’ value proposition and articulated a theory of change.
-To ensure fidelity to the core identify of the program, we iterated and tested versions of each with funders, partners and other supporters.
+To ensure fidelity to the core identity of the program, we iterated and tested versions of each with funders, partners and other supporters.
 We then assessed the appeal of this value proposition and theory of change in multiple potential markets, including the military, corporations, and other nonprofits, as well as among Ask Big Questions current target, colleges and universities.
 We also looked into the likelihood of long-term financial sustainability in each market.
 While we found many exciting opportunities, Ask Big Questions and Wellspring Consulting determined that there was ample room to expand to new colleges and universities, and focusing on their current market would lead to the highest growth and biggest impact.

 Once the target market of colleges and universities was set, we refined program offerings into three distinct levels of service to meet the goals of diverse schools.
 Ask Big Questions and Wellspring Consulting then laid out an ambitious growth plan.
 To support the plan, we built a 5-year financial projection, resource allocation model and budgeting tool to help the organization navigate the formation of new partnerships and roll-out of new program offerings.
 We also set metrics for success in growth, impact and funding so that Ask Big Questions could measure progress toward their 5-year goals.
 At the close of the project, Ask Big Questions had already identified a number of potential new campus partners with whom to pilot their refined programs and embark on their next phase of growth.